jamieholliday/angular-presentation/README.md

 ### Editing slides

-Add new slides into the partials folder
+Add new slides into the partials folder.
 Update the controller in the slides module with the new slide details

 Options: